kmhess/SoFiA-image-pipeline/README.md

 * SIP is now capable of doing spectral lines other than HI.
 So far `HI`, `CO(1-0)`, `CO(2-1)`, `CO(3-2)`, and `OH_1667`, `OH_1665`, `OH_1720`, `OH_1612` are the only allowed options.
 This is work in progress.

-* SIP can now be run in 'offline' mode, by setting `-s none`.
+* SIP can be run in 'offline' mode, by setting `-s none`.
 In this case no survey archive data will be downloaded, and SIP will only generate the HI images.
 Any surveys in a list in which `none` appears will be ignored.

+* SIP now generates a plot called `*specboth.png` which overlays the masked and aperture spectra on the same plot, although it is not in the combo plot.

 * Available surveys from `astroquery` can be found by running:
 ```